Andrei-hub11/EcomifyAPI/README.md

 4. Navigate to the "Credentials" tab to view the client secret

+5. It may be empty or not look right the first time you see it, so click to generate a new client secret

-5. Copy the displayed client secret and update your `appsettings.json` with this value in multiple places:
+6. Copy the displayed client secret and update your `appsettings.json` with this value in multiple places:
    ```json
    "UserKeycloakAdmin": {
      // other settings...